APRVT Pre-Symposium Speakers and Topics - $100 earlybird/$125 starting June 1 - held at the Knoxville Convention Center on July 31, 2018.

 AARV is an organization that supports the advancement of the field of animal rehabilitation by providing continuing education and sponsoring research.
 AARV’s morning lecture tract will consist of three scientific abstracts, and a panel discussion between a rehabilitation veterinarian, a rehabilitation technician, and a physical therapist, which will focus on each individual’s roles and various experiences in the field.
 The afternoon will be comprised of current literature about stem cells, tricks of the trade from a physical therapists perspective, using learning theory to improve rehabilitation, and geriatric rehabilitation.

-The tracks will be held on July 31, 2018, the day after the pre-symposium laboratories at the Knoxville Convention Center, and will be in Rooms 200 A, B, and C. Digital proceedings for both the ACVSMR and AARV lectures will be provided to all registrants of the track.
+Digital proceedings for both the ACVSMR and AARV lectures will be provided to all registrants of the track.
 Continental breakfast will be provided before the start of the lectures and refreshments will be provided at all breaks.
 There are many options for lunch around the convention center.
 Add this track to your IAVRPT registration, or you can select our track on its own.